aleszuin/docs/raspberrypigateway.md

 ![oem_gateway_debug](files/oem_gateway_debug.png)

 "DEBUG Serial Rx: " followed by a string of numbers means data has been received from another node, this should be followed by

-"DEBUG Node: 10" this means data has been received from Node with ID 10 (by default this is an emonTx), see below for default node ID allocation
+"DEBUG Node: 10" this means data has been received from Node with ID 10 (by default this is an emonTx), see bottom of [this page](http://openenergymonitor.org/emon/buildingblocks/rfm12b2) for default node ID allocation

 "DEBUG Send ok" means the data has been succesfully posted to emoncms

-### Referance

-While debugging it might be handy to know the default RFM12B node ID allocation we try and stick to:
-0	 Special allocation in JeeLib RFM12 driver - reserved for OOK use 1-4      Control nodes
-5-10	 Energy monitoring nodes
-11-14	 --Un-assigned --
-15-16	 Base Station & logging nodes
-17-30	 Environmental sensing nodes (temperature humidity etc.)
-31	 Special allocation in JeeLib RFM12 driver - Node31 can communicate with nodes on any network group
+To stop the script hit [CTRL + C]

+To restart the script as a background process it's easiest just to reboot the Pi

+	$ sudo reboot